rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ContactsSearchFilter.md

   - Filters on object type (contact, folder, or all).
 - lambdaFilters: LambdaPathFilters
   - Parameters for using Lambda filters in the query.
+- skipRifItems: System.Boolean
+  - Specifies whether to skip items in the Recoverable Items folder.